ma436/testKL/README.md

 # Guide
 In order to run the Project.

-ject interpreter.
-This is required as the project

----> Set pro contain system-specific settings.
+--->  Set project interpreter.
+This is required as the project contain system-specific settings.

 ---> Edit configuration.
 The source directory is main.py